Paris has been a gluten-free beacon of love and carbs for us over the last two years.

 If that’s recommendation 1.a. for the GF folks.
 1.b. for the rest of you is to balance your trip with a mix of old and new.
 You’ll see in the itinerary I laid out below that I didn’t give you a back-to-back bistro highlight reel.
 There’s some incredibly inventive cuisine happening in Paris right now that is worth taking a break from cassoulet and soupe l’oignon for.
 Plus, if you eat on the healthier end at home, you will burn out from this particular French brand of hedonism very quickly.
 Pace yourself, folks.

-Just being able to reminisce about this trip feels like a gift on Valentine’s Day.
+Just being able to reminisce about this trip feels like a gift.
 And let me just say for all my Galentine’s: you don’t need a date to have the most glorious time in Paris.
 My last two trips 7 years ago and in college were both solo, and I had an equally magical weekend reading, wandering and day drinking in cafes.

 Read on for my favorite gluten-free finds and ways to spend a long weekend in the city of luuuuurve.